euyogi/craftinginterpreters/book/evaluating-expressions.md

 [interpreter design pattern]: https://en.wikipedia.org/wiki/Interpreter_pattern

 Instead, we're going to reuse our groovy [Single dispatch][] pattern.
-In the previous chapter, we created `pretty()` single dispatwch function.
+In the previous chapter, we created `pretty()` single dispatch function.
 It took in a syntax tree and recursively traversed it, building up a string which it ultimately returned.
 That's almost exactly what a real interpreter does, except instead of concatenating strings, it computes values.